 Howard Pitzer was one of the most successful quarter horse breeders in history and Red visits with his grandson Jim Blakeman.

 For 13,000 years the Alibates Flint Quarry was mined by Native Americans for the raw material to make their tools.

-The Bell Ranch in New Mexico is part of the 19th century Pablo Montoya Land Grant and today is still a working cattle ranch.
+The Bell Ranch in New Mexico is part of the 19th century Pablo Montoya Land Grand and today is still a working cattle ranch.

-Thomas Saunders and Sharon Maderas tell us stories of horse wrangling and stunt sequences in the making of western movies.
+Thomas Saunders and Sharon Maderas tells us stories of hors wrangling and stunt sequences in the making of western movies.

 Gene Autry and his horse Champion thrilled us all and they still do.

 December 5 - The Young & The Old in the Cowboys World